charlieboxzu/universalv5/README.md

 <h1 align="center">Ghost Proxy</h1>

-Thanks to Titanium Network For [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet)
+Thanks to Titanium Network For [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet)!

-Thanks to [Classroom 6x](https://sites.google.com/view/classroom6x) for most of the games
+Thanks to [Classroom 6x](https://sites.google.com/view/classroom6x) for most of the games!

+Thanks to [Tomhttp]([https://tomhttp.app](https://github.com/TompHTTP)) For Bare Server! (we use it as the default one)